RyanWhited/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

   - Math and reading scores by grade
-    - No significant affect other than we find the NaN value for Thomas High 9th graders
+    - No significant affect other than we find initial scores were changed to "NaN" for Thomas High 9th graders

   - Scores by school spending
     - I discovered increases in values in both the $585-639 and $630-644 ranges